Ontario’s G1 Test Guide

-The contents of the G1 test consist of a set 20 questions each on rules of the road, traffic and road signs.
-The content is very exhaustive and that includes over 70 traffic signs that you may learn.
+The contents of the G1 test consist of a set of 20 questions each on rules of the road, traffic, and road signs.
+The content is very exhaustive and includes over 70 traffic signs that you may learn.
 There are over 90 common road rules for Ontario that you have to be aware of as a safe driver.

 Is The G1 Test Written

 Yes; the G1 test is in multiple-choice format.
 Each question will have a set of 4 options and you may have to choose the correct answer.
 All testing centers offer the written format for a G1 test.
 A few testing centers offer an online option for the G1 test.